niaid/ACE_2021_HWE/README.md

 ```
 What proportion of sites are not in Hardy-Weinberg Equilibrium?

+**When analyzing individuals from one ‘population’, why were there fewer sites that failed the HWE test?**

+**People do not mate at random.
+Why are most sites still in HWE?**
+Answer: Hardy-Weinberg is quite robust.
+It only takes one generation of random mating to return to HWE.
+Even though individuals do not mate at random, they do mate at random with respect to their genotype at most of the loci in the genome.

 ### View the genotype likelihood file
 ```bash
 gunzip -c bamfiles.beagle.gz | head -n 10 | cut -f 1-10 | column -t